-The gap between safe-bet German 10-year bonds and comparable Spanish bonds leapt to a record 2.64 percentage points Friday before easing somewhat, repeating the pattern seen in Greece and Ireland just before they capitulated and turned to the EU and the IMF for rescue.
+The gap between safe-bet German 10-year bonds and comparable Spanish bonds leapt to a record 2.60 percentage points in morning trade, repeating the pattern seen in Greece and Ireland just before they capitulated and turned to the European Union and the International Monetary Fund for rescue.

 A few months ago the gap was 1.70 percentage points.

 "I am not delivering a message of confidence just because I want to but because of concrete facts," Zapatero said in an interview with Catalan radio RAC 1.

 The prime minister said Spain's public debt was considerably lower than the European average.